sankeert1999/Virtual-Orientation-Tools-VOTj/README.md

     </p>

   - ### VOTj Annotation Assisted Alignment
-    In this specific operational mode of the VOTj tool, the user is prompted to annoate the object of interest and based on these annotations the input image is alingned.
+    In this specific operational mode of the VOTj tool, the user is prompted to annotate the object of interest and based on these annotations the input image is aligned.
     - #### <ins> Selecting the input image </ins>
     <p align="center">
     <img src="https://github.com/sankeert1999/Virtual_orienation_tool_FIJI/blob/main/VOT_U_annot_1.png" width="50%" height="50%">